simonno/python-gis-task/README.md

 - Solution has to generate images large enough to distinguish lines
 - Your repo with solution should contain file with explanation of how your algorithm works (it can be added to README.md with section Explanation)

-## Hints
-- For plotting purpose you can use 'matplotlib'

 ## What is not acceptable
 - Just randomly colouring lines